• Skip to primary navigation

 A blue plate with scrumptious black beans, fennel and red cabbage salad, all organic.

-I'm such a fan for crazy, wild salads innovation and when I get to make a winning recipe I just stick with it.
-Whether it's a meal, a salad or a dessert it just has to be right.
+I'm such a fan of crazy, wild salad innovation and when I get to make a winning recipe I just stick with it.
+Whether it's a meal, a salad, or a dessert it just has to be right.
 Right from all the angles.

-Black beans are a delightful source of protein and fibre, super nutritious and delicious.
-You can serve this red cabbage salad as a sides to pretty much anything you wish - not a soup or a dessert of course.
+Black beans are a delightful source of protein and fiber, super nutritious and delicious.
+You can serve this red cabbage salad as a side to pretty much anything you wish - not a soup or a dessert of course.

-Fell free to add some feta cheese, some avocado, crushed and finely chopped garlic or some cooked chicken.
-I did try all of these on all different occasions and ate it as a main dish.
+Feel free to add some feta cheese, some avocado, crushed and finely chopped garlic, or some cooked chicken.
+I did try all of these on different occasions and ate them as a main dish.
 It’s complete and an absolutely superb salad. ?

 How to make red cabbage salad?

-This red cabbage salad is easy to make, it only contains a few super healthy ingredients like black beans, fennel and red cabbage with a very simple drizzle of chilli balsamic vinegar.
+This red cabbage salad is easy to make, it only contains a few super healthy ingredients like black beans, fennel, and red cabbage with a very simple drizzle of chili balsamic vinegar.

-It involved a little chopping a drizzle and a little mixing and ta-daaa!
+It involved a little chopping a drizzle and a little mixing and ta-da!
 It is all you really need in a light, yet nutritious salad to accompany a main.

 Why organic?